jnozzi/cocoadev.com/SiteContent/General/BindingAnArrayControllerFromTwoNibFiles.markdown

 ----

-Hmm hmm.. well.. i think i got your point : i have to deal with only one [[ObjectController]] in the main.nib and manually bind each new element to it, right?
+Hmm hmm.. well.. i think i got your point : i have to deal with only one General/ObjectController in the main.nib and manually bind each new element to it, right?

 Edit : in fact i would like an array of elements with a dictionary for each element, holding the properties